wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/issue-transaction.md

 ## Fee

-The minimum fee for an issue transaction is 1 WAVES, in case of issue of a [non-fungible token (NFT)](/en/blockchain/token/non-fungible-token) 0.001 WAVES.
+The minimum fee for an Issue transaction is 1 WAVES, in case of issue of a [non-fungible token (NFT)](/en/blockchain/token/non-fungible-token) 0.001 WAVES.

 If the transaction sender is a [dApp](/en/blockchain/account/dapp) or a [smart account](/en/blockchain/account/smart-account), the minimum fee is increased by 0.004 WAVES.